 Smoking can leave lingering yellow stains and strong odors in clothes, carpet, and upholstery.
 Unfortunately, removing nicotine stains is difficult.
 Before you think about removing the stains, wash or dry clean any garments that you don’t wear on a regular basis.
 Then store them in cloth (not plastic) hanging bags.
 That will help protect them from the nicotine that settles on the fabric and causes yellow streaks and stains.

-Combine 1 quart of warm water and 1/2 teaspoon of heavy-duty liquid laundry detergent (Tide or Persil).
-Soak the nicotine stained clothing in the mixture for 15 minutes before ringing out the excess water.
+Combine one quart of warm water and 1/2 teaspoon of heavy-duty liquid laundry detergent (Tide or Persil).
+Soak the nicotine-stained clothing in the mixture for 15 minutes before ringing out the excess water.
 Sponge the stained area with rubbing alcohol until the stain is removed, and wash as usual.

 Polyester, Rayon, Acrylic, or Nylon Clothes